 Before you buy a mouth device, talk to your doctor about which one would be best for you.

-Pillows to help relieve sleep apnea, designed to be used with the CPAP machine or without, are widely sold online.
-They come in various styles, including a wedge shape, which is designed to elevate your upper body.
+Do a quick online search, and you’ll find many types of pillows to relieve sleep apnea.
+They're designed for use with a CPAP machine or without.
+They come in different styles, including a wedge shape, which raises your upper body.

-According to the American Sleep Apnea Association, sleeping on your back with your back elevated from the waist up may help keep your airway from collapsing and, in turn, reduce apnea events.
-Use foam wedges, not soft pillows, according to the ASAA.
+Sleeping on your back with your body elevated from the waist up may help keep your airway from collapsing and, in turn, improve your condition, the American Sleep Apnea Association says.
+Use foam wedges, not soft pillows.